 by Cynthia M. Johnson, MA

-There are no known risks that raise the chance of Turner syndrome.
+There are no known risks that raise the chance of this health problem.

 Children who take growth hormones may be able raise their final adult height by a few inches.
 It may not help all children.

 HRT with estrogen and progesterone may be given.
 This can help start puberty and spur growth.

 Women with Turner syndrome are often on medicines until menopause.
 It will help protect their bones from getting weak.

 There are no known guidelines to prevent this health problem.

 Turner Syndrome Society of the United States

 Gravholt C, Andersen N, Conway G, et al; International Turner Syndrome Consensus Group.
 Clinical practice guidelines for the care of girls and women with Turner syndrome: proceedings from the 2016 Cincinnati International Turner Syndrome Meeting.
 Eur J Endocrinol.
 2017 Sep;177(3):G1-G70.